Ester Mieli

 Ester Mieli (born 22 April 1976) is an Italian politician of Brothers of Italy.
 She has been a member of the Senate since 2022, and a substitute member of the Parliamentary Assembly of the Council of Europe since 2023.
 She is the granddaughter of a holocaust survivor, she did not want to mix her heritage with her political career.
-She was a journalist for the Italian Zona bianca.
+She was a journalist for the Italian programme Zona bianca.

+Biography

+She was born on April 22, 1976, in Rome, where she still lives.
+She is the granddaughter of the Italian writer and Holocaust survivor Alberto Mieli.
+After earning her high school diploma in the science track from the “Renzo Levi” high school in Rome, she graduated with a degree in sociology from Sapienza University of Rome and earned a three-year university diploma in Jewish studies from the “Renzo Gattegna” program, organized by the UCEI.
+A professional journalist, she has contributed to Il Sole 24 Ore, Libero, Il Tempo, and Metro, and since 2021 has been a member of the editorial staff of the television program Zona bianca, which airs on Rete 4.She has served as a spokesperson for the Jewish community of Rome.